Throughput State

 Core design principles

-• a request should have a deadline, not a vague future
+- a request should have a deadline and a named next step

-• if the system says no, the person needs notice, reason, records, appeal, and a real human override path
+- if the system says no, the person needs notice, reason, records, appeal, and a human override path

 What good looks like